Worth a stop

-English explanations are abundant and comprehensible (which is more than you can say for many provincial museums), and we’d estimate allowing the best part of an hour for a comprehensive visit, unless you examine every axe-head and Lanna coin, in which case allow all day.
-There are also some not over-kitsch dioramas of various battles with the Burmese or the taking of Haripunchai and so on, and lots of interesting period photos and paintings of the Lanna royal family.
+English explanations are abundant and comprehensible (which is more than you can say for many provincial museums), and we’d estimate allowing the best part of an hour for a decent visit.
+If however you plan to examine every axe-head and Lanna coin, you could easily spend a full day here.

 The day’s guest list seemed to have only around 15 names when we visited, which is a shame.
 With so many people visiting the famous northern city of Chiang Mai, the majority would appear to leave oblivious of the rich and fascinating history of the city, old Lanna kingdom and the region.

 The museum is slightly out of town, but the location makes it perfect for combining with a visit to nearby Wat Jet Yot or as a stop on your way to or from Doi Suthep.